gilnam74/vex-sneppet/Python-for-artists.md

 ### Create and setup UI
 One of the possible workflows for [building tools with UI](python-snippets#run-pyside-ui) in Houdini is creating interfaces in QT Designer (shipped with Python27) and importing *.ui files into your Python code where you will set up the functionality of UI elements.

+In PySide, any UI element is called a **widget**.
+A window is a widget, a button is a widget too.
+If you have a button in the window this means that button is parented to a window.
+There are a lot of widgets in PySide to solve a variety of tasks, you can examine the whole list in **Widget Box** panel in QT Designer.
+For our GeoCreator tool will use 3 widgets:
+- **QWidget** to create the main window (a window will contain all UI we need for the tool),
+- **QPushButton** to create a button (it will run the program that we create earlier),
+- **QLineEdit** to get a text from the user (we will give a user ability to enter the name of created geometry).

 To get QT Designer you need to [install Python 2.7 and PySide](pipeline-tutorials#requirments-and-installation).
 To build our UI:
 - Run QT Designer and create a new widget: File > New > Widget.
 You will have an empty window widget.
 You can resize it and modify some properties in Object Inspector (vertical panel located on the right side).
 I change `ObjectName` to "GeoCreator" and `Window Title` to "Create Geometry"
 - From Widget Box (vertical panel with a list of QT widgets, located on the left side) drag into our window: